The DDA and Ann Arbor City Infrastructure

 Fifth & Division Improvements

 Division Street and Fifth Avenue are an important one-way street pair that connect the north and south sides of Ann Arbor through downtown.
-In 2011-2012, DDA’s project transformed these once auto-centric streets into walkable and attractive downtown corridors, that have subsequently encouraged new restaurants, residences, and other attractions to spring up along their length The improvements included expanded sidewalks, bump-outs at intersections, additional on-street parking, bike lanes, extensive new trees planters, seating, and pedestrian-scaled LED streetlights.
+In 2011-2012, DDA’s project transformed these once auto-centric streets into walkable and attractive downtown corridors, that now support restaurants, residences, and other attractions along their length.
+DDA improvements included expanded sidewalks, bump-outs at intersections, additional on-street parking, bike lanes, extensive new trees planters, seating, and pedestrian-scaled LED streetlights.

 LED Holiday Lights

 The Ann Arbor Downtown Development Authority provides the funding for holiday lights in all four commercial districts downtown, which are on display every year November through March.
-This festive glow not only brightens up downtown during dark winter months, but is one of the largest LED holiday lighting displays in the country.
+This festive glow brightens up downtown during dark winter months.

 LED Street Lights